lyteword/chspurgeon-tod/volume-7/psalm-130.md

 **Verse 4.** *There is forgiveness.*

-1\.It is needed.
+1\.
+It is needed.

-2\.God alone can give it.
+2\.
+God alone can give it.

-3\.It may be had.
+3\.
+It may be had.

-4\.We may know that we have it.
+4\.
+We may know that we have it.

 **Verse 4.**

-1\.A most cheering announcement: "There is forgiveness with thee."
+1\.
+A most cheering announcement: "There is forgiveness with thee."

 a) A fact certain.